Handgun Caliber Comparison

 • If you are going to be reloading or already do, any of the rounds mentioned would work.
 Some are easier than others, as is pointed out above.

-• Hunting medium to big game with a handgun requires skill, practice and a gun designed for the job… .357/.44 Magnum, 10mm, hot-loaded .45 Colt, etc. (Note To Hunters: Do not try to prove anything by going after deer with .38-Special-pressure-level ammo in any caliber.
-It is probably illegal and will result in a wounded animal in most cases.
-Stick with ammo designed for that job).
+• Hunting medium to big game with a handgun requires skill, practice and a gun designed for the jobU .357/.44 Magnum, 10mm, hot-loaded .45 Colt, etc. (Note to Hunters: Using .38 Special-pressure-level ammo for deer hunting is likely illegal and will likely result in a wounded animal.
+Stick with appropriate ammunition designed for hunting.)

 • Do not be afraid to try something new.
-If you’ve wanted, say, a 10mm for a while and can afford one, go for it!
-You can buy downloaded ammo until you’re ready for the heavy-duty stuff.
-Now’s a great time to get a new gun.
+Don’t hesitate to try something new.
+If you’ve been eyeing a 10mm for a while and can afford one, go ahead and make the purchase!
+You can start with lighter loads until you’re ready for the heavier-duty stuff.
+It’s a great time to add a new gun to your collection.

 Total